+What is a utility patent?
 Utility patents protect how and what an invention does (its function/use).
-Carson Patents offers affordable expert utility invention patenting services following our four step process.
-Our USPTO Registered Patent Practitioner, is an online patent services specialist.
-Contact us for help with any of the four steps to patenting.
+Carson Patents® offers affordable expert utility patent application invention services following our four step process.
+Our USPTO Registered Patent Practitioner, is an online patenting services specialist.
+Contact us for help with any of the 4 steps to patenting.
 The four steps are: prior art search and patentability evaluation, application writing, application filing, and application prosecuting.

 Step 1: Prior Art Search & Patentability Evaluation

-A Patentability Evaluation is the research and study of the prior art to determine whether an invention is new and patentable.
-A patentability evaluation is advised before the inventor files a patent application.
-At Carson Patents a patentability evaluation is included with our prior art search service.
-Contact us to for help with any of the steps to patenting.
+A Patentability Evaluation is the research and study of the prior art to determine whether an invention may be new and patentable.
+A patentability evaluation is recommended before filing any patent application.
+At Carson Patents® a patentability evaluation is included with our prior art search service.
+Contact us to for help with any of the steps to patent.

 Step 2: Patent Application Writing

 Important TIP: Proper searching before application writing is essential to good specification writing.
-Searching guides good claim writing by finding existing similar claims.
-Well written claims improve the protection the patent provides.
+Specifically, searching guides good claim writing by finding existing similar claims.
+Further, well written claims improve the protection a patent provides.

 Step 3: Patent Application Filing

-The third step is patent application filing.
 Patent Application Filing is the submitting of all the documents, forms, and inventor disclosures needed for an application to the patent office.
 Filing of the application is included with our patent application writing patent service.
 The invention is patent pending once it is filed.
-At Carson Patents filing is the third step to patenting, contact us about filing an application for your invention.
+Contact us about filing an application for your invention.

 Step 4: Patent Prosecution

-Important TIP: When looking for a utility patent services specialist, only Patent Attorneys, and Patent Agents can prosecute patents – contact Carson Patents online for your USPTO Registered Patent Practitioner help.
+Important TIP: When looking for a utility patent services expert, only patent attorneys, and patent agents can prosecute patents for you.